geoblacklight/geoblacklight.github.io/README.md

 `pip install neoteroi-mkdocs`

-This plugin groups text and images into boxes based on simplified input files.
-We use this to create the Showcase page.
+This plugin groups text and images into grids or boxes based on simplified input files.
+We use this plugin to create the Showcase page and to make it easy for community members to contribute new instances.
+[See the Submit page for more instructions on adding to the Showcase page.](https://geoblacklight.org/showcase/submit)

 ### Edit the website